Logo

 1. Artistic direction

-• SoWork – Offers a 2.5D isometric world with a Sims × Animal Crossing aesthetic and vibrant, customisable environments.
+• SoWork – Offers a 2.5D isometric world with a Sims × Animal Crossing aesthetic and vibrant, customizable environments.
 Users can decorate offices, place furniture and design custom maps.
 The Simplified Mode presents a cleaner, non‑world interface.

 • Gather – Presents a flat, map‑based workspace.
-Avatars resemble pixel‑style characters; the atmosphere emphasises fun and social interactions with objects like go‑karts, gongs and interactive elements.
+Avatars resemble pixel‑style characters; the atmosphere emphasizes fun and social interactions with objects like go‑karts, gongs and interactive elements.
 It offers simplified and immersive views but lacks 2.5D depth.

 9. Ease of use